 Cover illustration for books.

-Cartooning depicts a certain message or irony in very few brush strokes.
+Cartooning reveals an intended message or irony in very few brush strokes.

 Cartoon characters used to promote products or as trademarks.